Portsmouth Subdivision: Seaboard Air Line years

+Later years

 In 1967, the SAL merged with its rival, the Atlantic Coast Line Railroad (ACL), whose main line crossed the Portsmouth Subdivision in Weldon.
 The merged company was named the Seaboard Coast Line Railroad (SCL).
 The line remained largely intact after the merger.
-However, SCL dismantled the bridge over the Roanoke River and operations were consolidated on the A Line's parallel bridge (the ex-ACL main line) between Garysburg and Weldon.
-SCL redesignated the remaining track west of Weldon as the Roanoke Rapids Subdivision after the bridge was dismantled (the remains of this line today are now the Roanoke Rapids Spur).
-Ruins of the line's previous bridge still stand today beside US 301's bridge over the Roanoke River.
+However, SCL severed the bridge over the Roanoke River to consolidate the river crossings on the A Line's parallel bridge (the ex-ACL main line) effectively truncating the Portsmouth Subdivision to its current terminus in Garysburg.
+Ruins of the Portsmouth Subdivision's bridge over the river are still standing next to US 301 in Weldon.
+The remaining track from Weldon to Norlina was then redesignated as the Roanoke Rapids Subdivision.

 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
-The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.
+The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation, who continues to operate today.